 80 grain RN Solid

-shots exhibited around a 70 fps velocity spread before taking a rapid drop into the high 600's.
-This gives me six usable shots when I'm
+exhibited around a 70 fps velocity spread before taking a rapid drop into the high 600's.
+This gives me six usable shots when I'm out chasing

 coyotes, which is exactly where I see this gun fitting into my hunting lineup.
-In the target shown, shots 1- 4 were touching with
+In the target shown, shots 1- 4 were touching with 5 and 6

 real assessment of what they can do.
 But based on my initial results, I am really impressed by the performance, and think that the Dragon

 Claw has a lot to offer for the big game hunter and the Recluse is just about perfect for a predator gun.
-The .457 is probably the
+The .457 is probably the best

 compromise for the gun that will do everything pretty well, but at the price of these guns it's an option to have two guns optimized for a

 bullet starting with a fill pressure of 3000 psi.
-The gun yielded
+The gun yielded up four

 Recluse .357 Projectiles

-grain Benjamin Nosler Balistic Tip, the Vogel 176 grain hollow point, the Vogel 116 grain hex hollow point, and the Eun Jin 77.8 grain
+Benjamin Nosler Balistic Tip, the Vogel 176 grain hollow point, the Vogel 116 grain hex hollow point, and the Eun Jin 77.8 grain round nose